-Like all other organs of the body, the heart muscle and the lining around it (the pericardial sac) can become inflamed and sore.
+Like all other organs of the body, the heart muscle and the lining around it (called the pericardial sac) can become inflamed and sore.
 The inflammation caused by Kawasaki Disease can affect the small arteries to the heart – the coronary arteries.
 Instead of being narrow and straight, the coronary arteries might be enlarged from inflammation or ‘ballooning’ in the artery which , is called an aneurysm.
 One in four children affected by Kawasaki Disease develop coronary artery aneurysms.
-Blood moves much slower in an aneurysm and slow moving blood may cause a clot.
+Blood moves much slower in an aneurysm (which is a wider space) and slow moving blood may cause a clot.
 Although this is a relatively uncommon problem, it is serious and this is one of the reasons why doctors look carefully for coronary artery aneurysms.
 In a small proportion of the children affected in this way, they can become seriously ill and the heart can function less well.

 In order to detect the heart problems (or hopefully confirm these are not present), an echocardiogram (heart ultrasound scan) is performed.
 This is quite specialised and may be undertaken at a children’s hospital or may be undertaken at your local hospital by a specially trained doctor.
 The scan will detect any change of heart function, inflammation of the lining of the heart, inflammation of the valves or development of artery dilation (widening) – or aneurysm formation.
 The scan is usually performed soon after the diagnosis and at least three times during the course of the illness and the convalescent period.
 Sometimes the results of the echocardiogram will be one of the factors which allow the doctor to confirm a Kawasaki Disease diagnosis.